zzonyo/trust-docs-test/source/index.html.md

 If it is an order-related issue, use the API order query interface linear-swap-api/v1/swap_order_info to keep the complete log returned and provide your UID and order number.

-# USDT Margined Swap Market Data interface
+# Swap Market Data interface

 ## Query Swap Info